-Stopping Scheduled Database Backups
+Stopping Scheduled Database Backups Using the GUI

-- 1. Open the JSS Database Utility. - 2.
-Enter the username and password for an administrator account to the server, and click OK. - 3.
+- 2. If prompted, enter the password for your account and press the Return key. - 3.
 If the JSS Database Utility is unable to locate the MySQL binary, you are prompted to enter the path.
 Click Continue and enter the full path to the binary. - 4.
 If the Database Connection Setup pane appears, configure the settings to match your database configuration and click Apply Settings.